Blog/Hexarelin Dosage Guide: Protocols

 Desensitization Timeline: When Hexarelin Stops Working

-Desensitization is the primary limitation of hexarelin and the most important factor in protocol design.
-A 16-week clinical study provides the best data on exactly how fast GH response declines and how completely it recovers.
+A 16-week clinical study provides precise numbers on exactly how fast your GH response declines and how completely it recovers.

 Hexarelin desensitization timeline showing GH response decline and recovery over 20 weeks